AICAN-Research/H2G-Net/README.md

 ```

 Or you can test the model in the graphical user interface [FastPathology](https://github.com/AICAN-Research/FAST-Pathology) which allows you to run the model on multiple images, change the visualization of the segmentation and export the segmentation to disk.

+## Code info
+Other useful scripts and tips for importing/exporting predictions/annotations to/from QuPath <-> FastPathology can be found in the [NoCodeSeg](https://github.com/andreped/NoCodeSeg) repository.

+**Disclaimer:** The source code is provided as is, only to demonstrate how to define the architecture and design used in the paper.
+The code itself requires modifications to run on a new dataset, as it contains various hard-coded solutions, but all components are provided, as well as the code for training and evaluating the refinement model.

 ## How to cite
 Please, cite our paper if you find the work useful: